 - Transsexual: Though the word may be acceptable in an increasingly limited scope of separate contexts, never use transvestite to refer to a person who is transgender.

-- Transvestite: may be considered offensive, particularly if used to describe an individual who is transgender .
+- Transvestite: May be considered offensive, particularly if used to describe an individual who is transgender.
 Tranny is in all cases considered derogatory.
 Cross-dresser may be used if it is preferred by the individual, though

 it should not be used to describe a person who is transgender.

-- Hermaphrodite: use people with intersex, or people born with intersex traits.
+- Hermaphrodite: Use people with intersex, or people born with intersex traits.

-- Normal: do not refer to cisgender or heterosexual people as normal as it perpetuates exclusion.
+- Normal: Do not refer to cisgender or heterosexual people as normal as it perpetuates exclusion.

-- Sexual preference: do not use as it implies queer identities are a choice.
+- Sexual preference: Do not use as it implies queer identities are a choice.

-- Sex change: use sex reassignment or gender transition.
+- Sex change: Use sex reassignment or gender transition.

 Language is constantly changing to more accurately reflect the reality of all our experiences.
 If you encounter an issue which is not addressed above, look to resources such as